pkutaj/c3d4/README.md

 2. select ones for **today**
 3. either *do* or *defer* or *delegate*
 4. assign a time to the deferred ones
+5. look at the day in the calendar once again to make sure nothing essential is missed

 ### 5. Done
 * Done for the day